Some visitors on Florida beaches notice a bad smell, especially in the Florida Keys. It smells like sulfur, sewage, rotten eggs or natural gas.

 Bad smells can also arise from muddy, shallow water environments which are common throughout the Keys.

-The shallow waters of the Florida Keys “backcountry” naturally release hydrogen sulphide and other gases.
+The shallow waters of Florida Bay and the Florida Keys “backcountry” naturally release hydrogen sulphide and other gases.
 Nutrient-rich mud releases the gas as dead plant and animal remains decompose.
 This is a natural process and occurs in many shallow water ecosystems.
 Source

 The severity of the smell is heavily dependent on the wind direction.
 There is usually a fresh sea breeze in the Florida Keys.
 Bad smells may dissipate or disappear when the wind shifts, or the wind speed increases.

 Although the smell is unpleasant, many visitors and residents report that they quickly become acclimated to the smell, and it’s not as bad as it first seems.

 What is Sargassum?

 Sargassum is a brown marine algae, commonly known as seaweed.
 It grows in the Atlantic Ocean, Gulf of Mexico and Caribbean Sea.

 Sargassum has leafy tubular branches and berries.
 The berries are filled with air and other gases; they float and help sargassum drift at the ocean surface, where it grows.
 Source

 Unlike other seagrasses in Florida, sargassum only ever exists as a floating seaweed.
 It never grows on the seafloor.

 Sargassum is naturally occurring.
 It is normal for sargassum to drift in the ocean and to sometimes land on beaches, in normal quantities.